 Fortress Biotech Announces Pricing of $13.9 Million Registered Direct Offering Priced At-the-Market under Nasdaq Rules

-MIAMI, Feb.
-08, 2023 (GLOBE NEWSWIRE) -- Fortress Biotech, Inc. FBIO ("Fortress" or "Company"), an innovative biopharmaceutical company focused on efficiently acquiring, developing and commercializing or monetizing promising therapeutic products and product candidates, today announced that it has entered into definitive agreements for the issuance and sale of 16.6 million shares of its common stock in a registered direct offering priced at-the-market under Nasdaq rules.
+/EIN News/ -- MIAMI, Feb.
+08, 2023 (GLOBE NEWSWIRE) -- Fortress Biotech, Inc. (Nasdaq: FBIO) (“Fortress” or “Company”), an innovative biopharmaceutical company focused on efficiently acquiring, developing and commercializing or monetizing promising therapeutic products and product candidates, today announced that it has entered into definitive agreements for the issuance and sale of 16.6 million shares of its common stock in a registered direct offering priced at-the-market under Nasdaq rules.
 The purchase price of each share is $0.835.

 Certain directors and officers of the Company participated in the offering and purchased an aggregate amount of approximately $3.3 million of Fortress common stock at the same purchase price of $0.835 per share, which is at a premium to the consolidated closing bid price under Nasdaq rules.